objektwerks/scalablytyped/README.md

 >Initially the Chart.js chart failed to render.
 So I opened this issue:
 >[Chart Rendering Fails](https://github.com/sjrd/scalajs-sbt-vite-laminar-chartjs-example/issues/6)

->As a resolution, I put togehter registrar.Registrar, allowing for Chart.js component registration.
+>As a resolution, using advanced copy-n-paste skills, I built registrar.Registrar, allowing for Chart.js component registration.
 >This idea came from Nikita's work: [Weather Chart](https://demo.laminar.dev/app/weather/gradient/squamish)

 >Also see: